-Below, you'll find a few collections of my photography.
+Below, you'll find a few collections of my photos.

-Latest update - May 2017: updated Recent work collection.
+Latest update - July 2022: updated Wairarapa collection.

-There's no particular theme here, just a miscellany of photos made over the last twelve months or so, all of them here in New Zealand.
+There's no particular theme here, just a miscellany of photos made over the past twelve months or so, all of them here in New Zealand.

 Leftovers from an earlier time, no longer used.
 In paddocks and beaches, hilltops and roadsides, neglected, rotting and rusting, lieing or leaning, captured on film and card, remembered.

 I travel New Zealand's Kaikoura Coast from time to time to get from here to there and there to here - somtimes by air but mostly by road.
 I enjoy the place and love the road.
 In recent years I've also enjoyed the town of Kaikoura as a place for overnight stops.

 These were all taken prior to the earthquake of 14 November 2016 and span several decades.

 In the late 1980s I chose to leave the big city and make my home in the small town of Featherston, in the Wairarapa region.
 Here are a few photographs from this part of New Zealand.

 A Few Words on Pictures

 From a book project I'm working on...